MicrosoftDocs/learn/learn-pr/wwl-azure/design-application-architecture/includes/5-design-event-driven-solution.md

 :::image type="content" source="../media/event-grid.png" alt-text="A graphic displays Event Sources linked to Event Handlers by topics, and event grid, and event subscriptions.":::

->[!TIP]
-‎>Event Grid sends an event to indicate something has happened or changed.
+Event Grid sends an event to indicate something has happened or changed.
 However, the actual object that was changed isn’t part of the event data.
 Instead, a URL or identifier is often passed to reference the changed object.

 ## Comparison of services